Learn everything you want to know about Write.as in our guides.

 Once you publish a post, you'll find a Share button in the app that will let you share the unique URL of the post you've just published.
 You can also view the post online by pressing this button and View in Safari on iOS, or pressing the "more" (⋮) menu button and Open in Browser on Android and Chrome OS.

 Unpublishing a post removes a previously published post from the web.
 This is especially useful for taking down a post you no longer want to share, but don't want to delete completely.

-First create an account and choose a Casual or Pro plan.
+First create an account and choose a Pro plan.

 Create a DNS record for your domain based on the type of domain you're using (this is usually done through your domain registrar):

 |Domain||Record type||Value / Data|

 |Top level (e.g. example.com)||A-record||22.214.171.124|

 |Subdomain (e.g. blog.example.com)||CNAME||me.writeas.com|

 Go to your Blogs page, press Customize on the blog you want to add a custom domain to, and select the "Custom Domain" option.
 Enter your domain name (e.g. example.com or blog.example.com) and press the save button.